 Ehatasamul Alom is a dedicated road hybrid bikes expert.
 With over 15 years of experience, he helps people find the perfect ride.
 He began his journey as a bike mechanic.
 He learned the ins and outs of every bike.

-Ehatasamul Alom holds a Master’s degree in Mechanical Engineering from a top university, where he specialized in material science and bicycle kinematics.
-His master’s thesis focused on optimizing frame geometry for road hybrid bikes to improve rider comfort and efficiency.
+Ehatasamul Alom holds a Master's degree in Mechanical Engineering from a Brown University (Providence US 02912), where he specialized in material science and bicycle kinematics.
+His master's thesis focused on optimizing frame geometry for road hybrid bikes to improve rider comfort and efficiency.

 Ehatasamul has an extensive professional background.
-He spent 10 years as a Senior Bike Designer at “Urban Cycles,” a leading bicycle manufacturer.
+He spent 10 years (2010-2020) as a Senior Bike Designer at "Urban Cycles," a leading bicycle manufacturer.
 In this role, he led the development of several award-winning road hybrid bikes, which are known for their durability and performance.
-He later served as the Head of Product Development at “Gear Up,” a company specializing in high-end cycling components.
+He later served (2020-2024) as the Head of Product Development at "Gear Up," a company specializing in high-end cycling components.
 There, he developed innovative parts and accessories specifically for road hybrid bikes.

-Over the years, Ehatasamul has become an authority on road hybrid bikes.
+Over the years, Ehatasamul has become an authority on Roadhybridbikes.
 He understands their design and function.
 His work focuses on making bikes easy to use.
 Ehatasamul believes everyone should enjoy cycling.
 He writes guides that are simple to read.
 His passion for road hybrid bikes is clear.
 His goal is to share his knowledge with everyone.
 He wants to see more people on two wheels.
 His advice is always practical and easy to follow.